johnofleek/PiloT/docs/networkManagerDocs/instructions_RC76xx.md

 For information how to use PPP and RC7620 see [this](https://github.com/johnofleek/RPi_SierraWireless_PPP/blob/master/README.md#rc7620-module)

 Sierra Wireless currently supply their Mobile Broadband Package (MBPL) for Linux which supports the USB RMNET protocol.
-MBPL is available for download from https://source.sierrawireless.com/
+The MBPL components and documentation can be downloaded from https://source.sierrawireless.com/

 ## LEDs